 Kay Young Consultant Coach & Faculty

 Kay has a deep interest in Awareness IQ; and how awareness supports a more relational, embodied, creative way of learning, living, and leading.
 She’s deeply committed to supporting clients through the inner journey of leadership: deepening quality of presence; noticing energy/resistance to change; using creative experimenting to support new choices; and change.
 Her practice is gestalt orientated.
 Kay has extensive senior management experience, including: working at NHS Board Director level.
-She been professionally coaching since 2003 and is currently a member of the Faculty Team for the AoEC, facilitating the Coaching Skills Certificate, and Practitioner Diploma Programmes, in Edinburgh.
+She has been professionally coaching since 2003 and is currently a member of the Faculty Team for the AoEC, facilitating the Coaching Skills Certificate, and Practitioner Diploma Programmes, in Edinburgh.
 She is also an ICF Evaluator and Assessor, on the AoEC’s Advanced Practitioner Diploma.
 She has achieved the Advanced Practitioner Diploma and the Master Practitioner Diploma, with the AoEC.
 She is a highly experienced, ICF accredited coach.
 More recently, she completed her training in gestalt psychotherapy with the Edinburgh Gestalt Institute.

-John Gray Faculty
+John Gray Senior Faculty

 “My role as AoEC faculty allows me to combine my experience in coaching with my enthusiasm for supporting people in their professional development and personal awareness and change.
 I bring empathy and insight to working with those in their learning journeys, for them to find their ideal coaching model and approach.”
 Originally qualifying and practising as a solicitor, John has also worked at the at the Quaker United Nations Office in Geneva, in grassroots peace-building in Burundi, and establishing and leading a community mediation service.
 Since 2001 he has been freelance offering organisational consultancy and facilitation, non-managerial supervision, and also latterly coaching.
 He has also developed and developed a number of professional development programmes and initiatives, including supervision kills, effective conflict skills, team building, reflective practice, managing change, and globally responsible leadership skills and practice.
 His coaching practice is with leaders and leadership teams, in a wide range of local, national and international organisations.
 In addition to his coaching, and his faculty role with AoEC, John is a part-time lecturer in leadership and management at the University of York’s Centre for Applied Human Rights.
 John’s qualifications include: · Practitioner Diploma in Executive Coaching · Diploma in the work of the Change Agent · Advanced Diploma in Therapeutic Counselling (Groupwork Skills) · Certificate in Management and Leadership · Accredited Executive Coach – AoEC